Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Performance: Users' Perspectives

 \section{Performance: Users' Perspectives}

 In this section, we present performance metrics that affect user experience, including token throughput, memory footprint, and energy consumption.
-We specifically compare the key performance metrics across different types of processors, including CPUs, GPUs, and specialized AI accelerators (NPUs).
+We specifically compare the key performance metrics across CPUs and GPUs.